Barbara Aronstein Black

-Barbara Aronstein Black (born May 6, 1933) is an American legal scholar.
-She was the first woman to serve as dean of an Ivy League law school. when she became Dean of Columbia Law School in 1986.
-Black is the George Wellwood Murray Professor of Legal History at Columbia.
+Barbara Aronstein Black (May 6, 1933 – January 20, 2026) was an American legal scholar.
+She was the first woman to be a dean of an Ivy League law school when she became the dean of Columbia Law School in 1986.
+Black was the George Wellwood Murray Professor of Legal History at Columbia.

-Life and career
+Early life and career

-Born and raised in Brooklyn, Black received her B.A. from Brooklyn College in 1953, her LL.B. from Columbia Law School in 1955, and a Ph.D. from Yale University in 1975.
-While at Law School, she was editor of the Columbia Law Review.
+Born and raised in Brooklyn on May 6, 1933, Black received her B.A. from Brooklyn College in 1953, her LL.B. from Columbia Law School in 1955, and a Ph.D. from Yale University in 1975.
+While at law school, she was editor of the Columbia Law Review.

-Black was elected a Fellow of the American Academy of Arts and Sciences in 1989 and a member of the American Philosophical Society in 1991.
-She was also for two years president of the American Society for Legal History.
+Black was elected a fellow of the American Academy of Arts and Sciences in 1989 and a member of the American Philosophical Society in 1991.
+She was also for two years the president of the American Society for Legal History.

-Black's work has been concentrated in the area of contracts and legal history.
-She is a recipient of the Elizabeth Blackwell Award and of the Federal Bar Association Prize of Columbia Law School.
+Her work was concentrated in the area of contracts and legal history.
+She received the Elizabeth Blackwell Award and the Federal Bar Association Prize of Columbia Law School.

+Personal life and death

-Barbara Black is the widow of constitutional scholar and civil rights pioneer Charles Black, with whom she had three children, two sons and a daughter.
-She left Academia for a time to focus on raising her children, and returned in 1965.
+Barbara Black was the widow of the constitutional scholar and civil rights pioneer Charles Black.
+They had three children, two sons and a daughter.
+She left academia for a time to focus on raising her children, returning in 1965.
+She died in Philadelphia on January 20, 2026, at the age of 92.